Rebuilding Trust with Food After a Cancer Diagnosis

 If You’d Like Support

-If this resonates and you would like support shaping a nourishing plan that feels safe, doable, and tailored to where you are right now, you are very welcome to explore how I work and the support programmes I offer here.
+If this resonates and you’d like support shaping a nourishing plan that feels doable and tailored to where you are right now, you’re very welcome to explore how I work and the support programmes I offer here.

 Comments